xy21hb/proteinchat/README.md

 git clone https://github.com/UCSD-AI4H/drugchat
 cd drugchat
-conda env create -f environment.yml pip install einops conda activate drugchat
+conda env create -f environment.yml conda activate drugchat pip install einops
 ```

 Verify the installation of `torch` and `torchvision` is successful by running `python -c "import torchvision; print(torchvision.__version__)"`.
 If it outputs the version number without any warnings or errors, then you can go to the next step (installing PyTorch Geometric). __If it outputs any warnings or errors__, try to uninstall `torch` by `conda uninstall pytorch torchvision torchaudio cudatoolkit` and then reinstall them following [here](https://pytorch.org/get-started/previous-versions/#v1121).
 You need to find the correct command according to the CUDA version your GPU driver supports (check `nvidia-smi`).
-For example, I found my GPU driver supported CUDA 11.6, so I run `conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.6 -c pytorch -c conda-forge`.

-### Installing PyTorch Geometric
-Run `conda install pyg=2.3.0 pytorch-scatter=2.1.0 -c pyg` to install PyTorch Geometric.
-If some error related to PyTorch Geometric or pytorch-scatter show up later when running the code, try to follow [here](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) to reinstall them.

 **2. Prepare the pretrained Vicuna weights**